Canada always takes 'serious action' against terrorism: PM Trudeau on pro-Khalistan elements

 Read | Wanted in India, Khalistan Tiger Force chief Hardeep Singh Nijjar shot dead in Canada

-Khalistan supporters, marking the 39th anniversary of Operation Blue Star, put up a tableau of late the prime minister with blood on her clothes and a poster that read, “Revenge of attack on Shri Darbar Sahib”.
+External Affairs Minister S Jaishankar had recently said in New Delhi that although India had repeatedly requested Canada to act against the Khalistanis based in the North American country, it had failed, apparently because it had been “driven by vote-bank politics”.

-Recently, provocative pro-Khalistani posters labelling some senior Indian diplomats as "killers" sparked outrage across India.
+Ottawa’s envoy to New Delhi, Cameron MacKay, was summoned to the Ministry of External Affairs (MEA) recently and was served a démarche.

-"We have an extremely diverse country and freedom of expression is something that we have but we will always make sure that we are pushing back against violence and extremism in all its forms," Trudeau said.
+The Prime Minister of Canada was responding to the allegations from India while talking to journalists.
+“We have an extremely diverse country and freedom of expression is something that we have.
+But, we will also make sure that we are pushing back against violence and extremism in all its forms,” he was quoted in media reports from Ottawa.

-It is learnt that India has asked the Canadian authorities to take appropriate measures in view of planned protests by pro-Khalistan groups outside Indian missions in Canada on July 8.
+As Khalistani Sikh extremist organisations circulating flyers with India’s diplomats and consular officials posted in Canada being described as the “faces of the killers”, New Delhi reminded Ottawa its obligations under the Vienna Conventions on Diplomatic and Consular Relations of 1961 and 1963 respectively.

-Canada on Tuesday assured India of the safety of its diplomats, a day after External Affairs Minister S Jaishankar said India has asked its partner countries such as Canada, the UK and the US not to give space to "extremist Khalistani ideology" as it is "not good" for relations.
+“The issue is not about freedom of expression.
+But its misuse for advocating violence, for propagating separatism and for legitimising terrorism.
+That’s what we would like to emphasise,” Arindam Bagchi, the spokesperson of the Ministry of External Affairs, told journalists.
+He said that New Delhi continued to press Ottawa to ensure that India’s diplomats and consular officials could carry out normal functions in Canada without fear or intimidation.

 Read | The Punjab drama is dangerous